Weixin Liang 梁伟欣

 I'm a Ph.D. student in Computer Science at Stanford University, where I have been fortunate to be advised by Prof. James Zou.
 I am a part of Stanford Artificial Intelligence Laboratory (SAIL), where I have collaborated with Prof. Daniel A. McFarland, Prof. Christopher D Manning, Prof. Christopher Potts, Prof. Daniel Jurafsky, Prof. Li Fei-Fei, and Prof. Serena Yeung.

 I did my master at Stanford in Electrical Engineering, working with Prof. James Zou and Prof. Zhou Yu.
 Prior to Stanford, I received a B.S. in Computer Science from Zhejiang University in 2019, where I worked with Prof. Kai Bu and Prof. Mingli Song.
-I have also spent time interning at Amazon Alexa AI, Apple, and Tencent.
+I have also spent time interning at Meta FAIR, Amazon Alexa AI, Apple, and Tencent.

 • Semantic Scholar